United States invasion of Grenada: People's Revolutionary Army

 The invading forces encountered about 1,500 Grenadian soldiers of the People's Revolutionary Army (PRA) manning defensive positions.
-The PRA troops were for the most part equipped with light weapons, mostly Kalashnikov-pattern automatic rifles of Soviet bloc origin and semiautomatic Czech Vz.
+The PRA troops were for the most part equipped with light weapons, mostly Kalashnikov-pattern automatic rifles of Soviet bloc origin and semiautomatic Czechoslovak Vz.
 52 carbines, along with smaller numbers of obsolete SKS carbines and PPSh-41 submachine guns.
 They had few heavy weapons and no modern air defense systems.
 The PRA was not regarded as a serious military threat by the U.S., which was more concerned by the possibility that Cuba would send a large expeditionary force to intervene on behalf of its erstwhile ally.

 The PRA did possess eight BTR-60PB armored personnel carriers and two BRDM-2 armored cars delivered as military aid from the Soviet Union in February 1981, but no tanks.

 Cuban forces in Grenada

 The Cuban military presence in Grenada was more complex than initially evaluated by the U.S. Most of the Cuban civilian expatriates present were also military reservists.
 Fidel Castro described the Cuban construction crews in Grenada as "workers and soldiers at the same time", claiming the dual nature of their role was consistent with Cuba's "citizen soldier" tradition.
 At the time of the invasion, there were an estimated 784 Cuban nationals on the island.
 About 630 of the Cuban nationals listed their occupations as construction workers, another 64 as military personnel, and 18 as dependents.
 The remainder were medical staff or teachers.

-Colonel Pedro Tortoló Comas was the highest-ranking Cuban military officer in Grenada in 1983 was evacuated from the Soviet Embassy via Merida, Mexico back to Havana by a Soviet commercial airplane.
+Colonel Pedro Tortoló Comas who was the highest-ranking Cuban military officer in Grenada in 1983 was evacuated from the Soviet Embassy via Mérida, Mexico back to Havana by a Soviet commercial airplane.
 He later stated that he issued small arms and ammunition to the construction workers for the purpose of self-defense during the invasion, which may have further blurred the line between their status as civilians and combatants.
 They were also expressly forbidden to surrender to U.S. military forces if approached.
 The regular Cuban military personnel on the island were serving as advisers to the PRA at the time.
 Cuban advisers and instructors deployed with overseas military missions were not confined to non-combat and technical support roles; if the units to which they were attached participated in an engagement, they were expected to fight alongside their foreign counterparts.

 Bob Woodward wrote in Veil that captured "military advisors" from socialist countries, including Cuba, were actually accredited diplomats and their dependents.
 He claimed that none of them took any actual part in the fighting.
 The U.S. government asserted that most of the supposed Cuban civilian technicians on Grenada were in fact military personnel, including special forces and combat engineers.
 A summary of the Cuban presence in The Engineer, the official periodical of the U.S. Army Engineer School, noted that "resistance from these well-armed military and paramilitary forces belied claims that they were simply construction crews."